junglesta/wherenodoctor/_posts/2016-01-01-09-instructions-and-precautions-for-injections.md

 1. Use injections only when absolutely necessary.

-2. Before injecting one of the medicines listed above, always have ready 2 ampules of epinephrine (Adrenalin, p.
-385) and an ampule of an antihistamine like promethazine (Phenergan, p.
-385) or diphenhydramine (Benadryl, p.
-386).
+2. Before injecting one of the medicines listed above, always have ready 2 ampules of epinephrine (Adrenalin, [page 385](#page-385)) and an ampule of an antihistamine like promethazine (Phenergan, [page 385](#page-385)) or diphenhydramine (Benadryl, [page 386](#page-386)).

 3. Before injecting, always ask if at any other time a similar injection caused itching or other reactions.
 If the person says yes, do not use this medicine or any other medicine of the same group, either injected or taken by mouth.

-4. In very serious cases, like scorpion or snakebite, if there is a good chance that the antitoxin might produce an allergic reaction (if the person suffers from allergies or asthma or has had horse serum before), inject promethazine or diphenhydramine 15 minutes before giving the antitoxin: adults, 25 to 50 mg; children, 10 to 25 mg, depending on their size (see p.
-386).
+4. In very serious cases, like scorpion or snakebite, if there is a good chance that the antitoxin might produce an allergic reaction (if the person suffers from allergies or asthma or has had horse serum before), inject promethazine or diphenhydramine 15 minutes before giving the antitoxin: adults, 25 to 50 mg; children, 10 to 25 mg, depending on their size (see [page 386](#page-386)).

 5. After injecting any medicine, always stay with the person for 30 minutes to watch for any of the following signs of ALLERGIC SHOCK: